EdMarzal97/EdMarzal97/README.md

 # Hello there 👋!

-I'm a Software Engineer with 4+ years of experience building scalable backend systems using Java, Kotlin, Golang, Spring Boot, and AWS. 🚀
+I'm a Software Engineer with 4+ years of experience building scalable backend systems. 🚀

 Experienced in microservices, distributed systems, backend modernization, and cloud-native architectures.
 Focused on delivering reliable and maintainable solutions with measurable impact 💻.